-We offer the following accommodation arrangements: 12 Beds in Bunk house in old shearing shed.
+We offer the following accommodation arrangements: 12 Beds in a Bunk house in an old shearing shed.
 4 beds in Chalet.
-2 Beds in small cabin.
+2 Beds in a small cabin.
 Camping.
 Caravan/ RV parking space.

 We all contribute to the preparation of all meals and eat together.

-We accept males, females & couples volunteers.
+We accept male, female & couples volunteers.
 We can sleep 18 in total.
 See Tasmania, it’s beautiful.
-Own insurance cover recommended.
+Own insurance cover is recommended.